 As of 2016 there were 2,648 people living with a diagnosis of HIV/AIDS in Santa Clara County, with 134 new cases in 2016.
 Additionally from data from the State of California, it is estimated that another 9% of persons with HIV are unaware of their infection.
 The progress made thus far to decrease the number of new infections and improve the health of those living with HIV has relied on a wide range of health and community providers working together in innovative ways.

-In an effort started in 2016, The Health Trust is collaborating with the Santa Clara County Public Health Department and other partners on the Getting to Zero (GTZ) HIV initiative.
+With funding provided by the Santa Clara County Public Health Department, The Health Trust launched the Getting to Zero (GTZ) HIV initiative in 2016.
 The initiative aims to have “zero new HIV infections, zero deaths from HIV, and zero stigma related to HIV.”
 Getting to Zero Santa Clara County/Silicon Valley operationalized the initiative using collective impact concepts to engage a wide range of stakeholders in order to identify and develop goals, objectives, and strategies and carry out actions that will lead to the goals stated above.

 An important component of the initiative includes awarding mini-grants totaling $100,000 per year over the course of the project to promote community agencies’ ability to recognize and respond to the greatest needs within their scope of work.
 Serving as the backbone agency, The Health Trust seeks to collaborate with community-based organizations, public agencies, clinics, schools and other groups to award one-time mini-grants in support of the GTZ campaign and the four objectives listed below.